Summer: Games Design

 An intensive, immersive course that will introduce you to the creative possibilities of game production.
 You will be taught by tutors with loads of experience in the theory and practice of games,and you will have the chance to work in our purpose-built games studios.
 By the end of the course you will have an understanding of the rules and logic of games and how these can be developed through programming into engaging games.

-During the course you will work on individual and group projects, take part in discussions and visits a range of exciting digital exhibitions and studios in London.
+During the course you will work on individual and group projects, take part in discussions and visits a range of exciting exhibitions.
 It is a hands-on course that will give you the skills and knowledge you need to begin thinking like a games designer.

 - Develop your ideas through observation, research and physical prototyping

 - Develop 3D modelling software and presentation skills appropriate to your project

 - and create a basic physical game prototype

 - An ability to research ideas that can be developed into games (Research, Analysis)

 - Apply skills in communication, problem solving, critical evaluation and teamwork by creating and testing games (Technical Competence); (Experimentation); (Communication and Presentation)

 - An ability to communicate ideas and concepts through 3D animation and physical prototypes (Communication and Presentation)

 Monday: Welcome to LCC, tour of College and facilities.
 Lecture and workshop exploring the challenge of games, and rules of play.